Towerism/morphling/game-server/server/gamelogic/README.md

   return controller;
 }
 ```

-As you can see, the players are initialized with
+As you can see, the players are initialized with player 1 controlling 'X' and
-player 1 controller X and player 2 controlling O. The players are passed to
+player 2 controlling 'O'.
+The players are passed to the controller at the end of
-the controller at the end of the function.
-Then, the mapping is provided that
+the function.
+Then, the mapping is provided that specifies the urls for the
-specifies the urls for the images of the X and O game objects.
-They are used
+images of the X and O game objects.
+They are used in the web front end for
-in the web front end for rendering game states.
-Next, the model and controller
+rendering game states.
+Next, the model and controller are constructed.
+Finally
-are constructed.
-Finally the algorithm for serializing the model is specified.
+the algorithm for serializing the model is specified.
+Since tictactwo represents
-Since tictactwo represents board state using `Board2D` it specifies the built
+board state using `Board2D` it specifies the built in
-in `Board2D_to_strings_mapper` as the serialization algorithm.
+`Board2D_to_strings_mapper` as the serialization algorithm.

+## Model
+The model should override the `is_game_over()` and `check_win_condition()`
+methods and optionally the `get_result()` method.
+By default `get_result()`
+designates the player who made the game-ending move as the winner.
+This may not
+be desirable as is the case in tictactwo in which moving the grid into a
+position which would give the other player three-in-a-row resulting in a loss
+for the player who made that move.
+As such, `get_result()` is overridden in `Tictactwo_model`.